CatarinaGamboa/liquidjava/evaluation_survey/LiquidJava Evaluation with Hands-on Study.md

 - Method refinement
 - Class: Parameters and State Refinement

-#### Part 2 - Overview
+### Part 2 - Overview

 Small explanation of the refinements using the examples of the first part.
 Inquiring doubts

-#### Part 3 - Find the Bug
+### Part 3 - Find the Bug

 *Add time limit?
 Maybe only 2 - and merge both returns...?*

-3 exercises in Plain Java to find the bug.
+2 exercises in Plain Java to find the bug.

-3 exercises in LiquidJava to find the bug.
+2 exercises in LiquidJava to find the bug.

 For each write the line with the error, the error and how to fix it

-- Incorrect return with ifs
-- Incorrect return with recursion
+- Incorrect method return
 - Incorrect class order invocation (with external libs)

-#### Part 4 - Write the Refinements
+### Part 4 - Write the Refinements

 3 exercises